-The construction of the cathedral was part of the major rebuilding programme of London following the devastation of the Great Fire of London.
-It was completed in 1675.
+The construction of the cathedral was part of the major rebuilding program of London following the devastation of the Great Fire of London.
+It was completed in 1708.

-Despite being a magnificent building in its own right, it was crystallized into the British psyche during WW2 when it miraculously survived the blitz.
-Famous images of it standing defiantly from surrounding smoke and fire would come to symbolize Britain's resistance to the Nazi war machine.
+Despite being a magnificent building in its own right, it was crystallized in the British psyche during WW2, when it miraculously survived the Blitz.
+Famous images of it standing defiantly out of surrounding smoke and fire would come to symbolize Britain's resistance to the Nazi war machine.

 The main core of the British Museum was designed by the architect Sir Robert Smirke in 1823.
 It consists of a quadrangle with four wings at each of the four main compass point directions.